andrewwang247/scrabble/README.md

 ### String Parsing

 Next, we read from standard input line by line.
 Each line should contain a query in the form of a string of characters.
 Our goal is to find every word in our map that can be formed using those letters.
+All non-alphanumeric characters are discarded and letters are lower-cased.

 For a query of n letters, there are 2^n subsets of those letters, so the runtime is exponential.
 However, we expect n to be small, so this should not be an issue.
 We sort the input string at the very beginning and iterate through its in-order power set, searching the hash map for each subset.

 ## Output

-After finding all possible words that are a multi-subset of the line, we print the possible words as well as the shortest/longest words you can form using those letters.
+After finding all possible words that are a multi-subset of the line, we print the possible words as well as the longest words you can form using those letters.